Seven Gophers coaches have 'program elimination' clauses in their contracts

 In response to questions about the clauses, Coyle issued a statement through a spokesman saying the language is now a standard part of some contracts.

-All the coaches who have a program elimination clause signed their contracts in 2019 or 2020.
+All the coaches who have a program elimination clause signed their contracts in 2019 or ’20.
 Several Gophers coaches who signed extensions in the same time period do not have the clause, including P.J.
-Fleck, Richard Pitino, Lindsay Whalen, Bob Motzko and Hugh McCutcheon.
+Fleck (football), Richard Pitino (men’s basketball), Lindsay Whalen (women’s basketball), Bob Motzko (men’s hockey) and Hugh McCutcheon (volleyball).

 If the sports are eliminated, Miltenberg said legal action could be taken.